bullhorn/invenias-api-docs/source/index.html.md

     ]...
 }...
 ```
-This endpoint allows you to pass a search term and select, group, and filter Company type entities to get a list of entities where the `FileAs` string matches <b>OR</b> partially matches the search term.
+This endpoint allows you to pass a search term and select, group, and filter company type entities to get a list of entities where the `FileAs` string matches <b>OR</b> partially matches the search term.

 ### HTTP Request